Can’t pair Bluetooth devices to my Sony Smart TV

 sony smart tv bluetooth pairing problems

 Sony Smart TVs, among other things, are also Bluetooth enabled devices.
-This means that you can connect other Bluetooth devices to your TV.
+However, many reported that Bluetooth is not working on their Sony TV.

 Usually, things like smartphones, gamepads, mice and keyboards, speakers, and others, can be connected to your TV if both devices have Bluetooth enabled.